 - Select Specify the number of groups and enter a value for the number of segments you want to create.

-For this example, I've select the latter option and entered a value of 4.
+For this example, I've selected the latter option and entered a value of 4.

 6. OPTIONAL: Apply a filter if you want to create a segmentation for a specific subgroup.